-An evening dress from around 1861 in black moiré silk, black jet and black lace
+An evening dress from around 1861 in black moiré silk, black jet and black lace.
+All images courtesy Metropolitan Museum of Art.

 A widow is a dangerous thing–or so the Victorians thought–and a new exhibition of historic mourning clothes shows just how publicly women were expected to mourn.
 Death Becomes Her: A Century of Mourning Attire, at The Metropolitan Museum of Art, explores the reasons why women in particular had such strict social conditions placed on their grief, as well as exhibiting the actual garments they wore.